 - 10.12.
-Rechargeable Batteries shall mean any battery included in -New York State

-Environmental Conservation Law § 27-1803, and any other law or regulation related to rechargeable battery recycling. - 11.13.
-Recycle shall means any method, technique, or process utilized to separate, process, modify, convert, treat, or otherwise prepare solid waste so that its component materials or substances may be beneficially used or reused.

-12.14.
-Recyclables shall means the following materials:

-- (a) Newsprint: Newspapers as purchased, including any glossy inserts. - (b) High-grade paper: Includes high quality paper such as letterhead, copier paper, typing paper, tablet sheets, computer printout paper, and all paper of similar quality.
-This term shall not include carbon paper, self-carbonizing paper, coated or glossy paper, envelopes with intact windows or adhesive labels.
-Residential waste generators are permitted to commingle high-grade paper with newsprint; however, nonresidential waste generators are required to separate high-grade paper from newsprint. - (c) Glass: Glass jars, bottles, and containers of clear, green or amber (brown) color, used to store food or beverages only, which musshallt be empty and rinsed clean.
-This term excludes ceramics, window or automobile glass, mirrors, and light bulbs. - (d) Metals: All ferrous and nonferrous food and beverage containers, including steel, aluminum, and bimetal, which shall be empty and rinsed clean. - (e) Bulk metals: Large metal fixtures and appliances, including white goods such as washing machines, refrigerators (after Freon has been removed), etc. This term excludes metal containers utilized to store flammable or volatile chemical materials, such as fuel tanks. - (f) Plastics: All plastics with resin identification codes 1 through 7, including food, beverage, detergent, and shampoo containers and caps, which shall be empty and rinsed clean.
+Rechargeable Batteries shall mean any battery included in Article 27, Title 18 of the New York State Environmental Conservation Law, and any other law or regulation related to rechargeable battery recycling. - 11.13.
+Recycle shall means any method, technique, or process utilized to separate, process, modify, convert, treat, or otherwise prepare solid waste so that its component materials or substances may be beneficially used or reused. - 12.14.
+Recyclables shall means the following materials: - (a) Newsprint: Newspapers as purchased, including any glossy inserts. - (b) High-grade paper: Includes high quality paper such as letterhead, copier paper, typing paper, tablet sheets, computer printout paper, and all paper of similar quality.
+This term shall not include carbon paper, self-carbonizing paper, coated or glossy paper, envelopes with <a href="introduced- - (c) Metals: All ferrous and nonferrous food and beverage containers, including steel, aluminum, and bimetal, which shall be empty and rinsed clean. - (d) Bulk metals: Large metal fixtures and appliances, including white goods such as washing machines, refrigerators (after Freon has been removed), etc. This term excludes metal containers utilized to store flammable or volatile chemical materials, such as fuel tanks. - (e) Plastics: All plastics with resin identification codes 1 through 7, including food, beverage, detergent, and shampoo containers and caps, which shall be empty and rinsed clean.
 This term excludes all plastic film (e.g., dry cleaning bags, and packaging materials), plastic bags, vinyl, all large rigid plastics (e.g., toys, pools, and furniture), non-coded small rigid plastics (e.g., toys, clothing hangers, tableware, and utensils), plastic foam materials (e.g., hot beverage cups, trays, and packaging materials), containers that held potentially hazardous materials (e.g., motor oil, solvents, and pesticides), and building materials (e.g., piping, and bathroom and kitchen fixtures).